nosco/hx/docs/state-management.md

 components are pure React components that are compatible with all of the external React ecosystem.

+## Examples:
+ - [workshop.sortable](../examples/workshop/sortable.cljs): An example using the
+ "react-sortable-hoc" library and React Hooks.

 ## hx.react.hooks

 The idiom that this library provides is: any Hook starts with `<-`